scottlamb/moonfire-nvr/design/time.md

    * the cameras are geographically close to the NVR, so in most cases network transmission time is under 50 ms. (Occasional delays are to be expected, however.)
-   * the cameras issue at least one RTCP sender report per recording.
-   * the cameras are occasionally synchronized via NTP.

 When one or more of those statements are false, the system should degrade
 gracefully: preserve what properties it can, gather video anyway, and when